astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 idea of convolutional layers and realize how the work please refer to `this post <http://machinelearninguru.com/computer_vision/basics/convolution/convolution_layer.html>`__.
-In the next section we start to describe procedure of learning the classifier.
+In the next section, we start to describe procedure of learning the classifier.

 --------------